Starfodders/Hearth-Client/README.md

 20. Re: stat tracking, create separate user profile to handle this
 21. 😀 DONE - Website ARIA completion
 22. 😀 DONE - Mobile Site header needs to disappear on scrolldown
-23. Pagination for beginner tutorial (maybe)
-24. Font resizing option
+23. Font resizing option
-25. 😀 DONE - Mobile slide scrolling buttons block the text
+24. 😀 DONE - Mobile slide scrolling buttons block the text
-26. 😀 DONE - Modify flow of content so that finishing the unit gives the option to go to next lesson
+25. 😀 DONE - Modify flow of content so that finishing the unit gives the option to go to next lesson
-27. 😀 DONE - Also modify the button text to better reflect the state of the unit (complete or in progress)
+26. 😀 DONE - Also modify the button text to better reflect the state of the unit (complete or in progress)
-28. Overhaul tutorial to take place when the piece of relevant content appears, not all at once
+27. 😀 DONE - Overhaul tutorial to take place when the piece of relevant content appears, not all at once
-29. Infographic for what each unit covers
+28. Infographic for what each unit covers
-30. Alter seed data to have text decorations for significant words
+29. Alter seed data to have text decorations for significant words

 ### Bugs